ninscope/Hardware/README.md

-:construction: This wiki is under construction and may still say some updates :construction:
+:construction: Beta version of wiki :construction:

 # Hardware
 Printed circuit boards used in the NINScope designed in KiCAD.